nray-scanner/nray/README.md

 Furthermore, nray allow to run in a distributed manner to speed up scans and to perform scans from different vantage points.
 Event-based results allow to further process information during the scan, e.g. using tools like `jq` or full-blown data analysis platforms like elasticsearch or Splunk.

-This is the main repo where nray is developed.
+This is the main repository where nray is developed.
 Downloads are [here](https://TODO).
 If you are looking for user documentation, have a look at the [project homepage](https://nray-scanner.org).
 For information related to developing and contributing to nray, continue reading.